Come on in,

 What can I expect in the first session?

 The first session is a conversation.
-Your therapist will provide you a handful of forms beforehand to help get the process started.
+I will provide you with forms beforehand to help get the process started.
 Based on that information, we’ll talk about what’s bringing you in, what you’re hoping for, and what feels most important to understand about your story.
 I’ll ask questions, offer reflections, and help us get a sense of whether we’re a good fit.

 How long does therapy usually last?